Panzah-Nexus/voice-pipeline/README.md

 - **RunPod Optimized**: Designed to leverage powerful NVIDIA L4 GPUs on RunPod for minimal latency.
 - **Real-Time & Low-Latency**: Engineered for natural, real-time voice conversations.
 - **Pipecat Framework**: Built on a robust, production-ready framework for voice AI.
 - **Air-Gapped by Design**: All AI processing occurs within your private RunPod instance.
-No data is sent to third-party APIs.

 ## 📁 Project Structure